user200000/data_Li2FeSO_structure/README.md

 ## Summary

-This repository contains the analysis workflow for our preprint "Anion-polarisation&mdash;directed short-range-order in antiperovskite Li<sub>2</sub>FeSO” [LINK GOES HERE].
+This repository contains the analysis workflow for our paper ["Anion-polarisation&mdash;directed short-range-order in antiperovskite Li<sub>2</sub>FeSO”](https://doi.org/10.1039/D2TA10037A) published with the Journal Of Materials Chemistry A.

 The workflow consists of three main components: fitting, enumeration, and Monte Carlo (MC), with each applied to a point-charge model and DFT-derived cluster expansion model.
 A random arrangement of cations is also generated for comparison with the Monte Carlo data.